Flutterando/flutter_web_site/README.md

 - Make the PR submitting your branch(write the description of what you done).

 What make a PR be refused:
+- Code that doesn't work
+- Code that doesn't solve the problem
 - Write code that's not relationed with the issue.
 - Do not use current project structure(Modular/MobX)
 - Do not make the requested changes from reviewer.